How to create an aesthetics business plan - Hamilton Fraser

 The financial section of a standard business plan includes four key financial statements:

-The cash flow statement shows how much cash you will need to meet your obligations, when that cash is going to be required and from where it will come.
+The cash flow statement shows how much cash you will need to meet your obligations, when that cash is going to be required, and where it will come from.
 It shows a schedule of the money coming into the business and expenses that need to be paid.
 These figures go into a profit and loss (P&L) statement, which is generated on a monthly, quarterly or yearly basis.

-The balance sheet outlines a business’ assets, liabilities and equity.
+The balance sheet outlines a business’s assets, liabilities and equity.
 Assets include cash, inventory, accounts receivable, and equipment and fixtures owned by the business.
-Liabilities include any loans, or outstanding bills.
-Equity is the amount of worth a business obtains by amortising loans and the worth of company issued shares or stock.
+Liabilities include any loans or outstanding bills.
+Equity is the amount of worth a business obtains by amortising loans and the worth of company-issued shares or stock.
 Assets must be equal or balanced to the company’s liability and owner’s equity.

 An income statement is a scorecard based on the financial performance of your business that reflects a balance between sales and expenses.
 It is calculated by combining earnings, business expenses, capital, and inventory and raw material costs.
 Using these financial categories, an income statement will show a net profit or net loss, usually over a company’s fiscal year.